-There are two types of turn indicators in aircraft.
+There are two types of turn indicators available for aircraft.
 These are: the Turn and Bank Indicator (T/B) and the Turn Coordinator (T/C).
-Both are gyro driven and indicate the rate of turn but the turn coordinator can also indicate rate of roll.
-The T/B has a needle indicator where the T/C has an aircraft picture on the face of the instrument.
+Both are driven by a gyro and indicate the rate of turn but the turn coordinator can also indicate rate of roll.
+The difference between these are where the T/B has a needle indicator and the T/C has an aircraft picture on the face of the instrument.

 Neither of these instrument give an direct indication of bank angle.
-For that you will need the speed of the aircraft and rate of turn to calculate the bank angle, or have an attitude indicator.
+For that you will need the speed of the aircraft and rate of turn to calculate the bank angle, or have an attitude indicator installed.

 Also note that these indicators are part of the basic six instruments in an aircraft the pilot needs for legal instrument flying.
-Nowadays you see more and more EFIS panels where the original T/C and T/B are used as standby and backup in case of failure.
+Notice that nowadays you see more and more EFIS panels where the original T/C and T/B are used as standby and backup in case of failure of the main EFIS.

 Turn indicators use a rate gyro (see image) to detect how fast the aircraft is changing direction.
 The T/B has a vertical needle and a slip ball; note that the Turn Coodinator has an aircraft picture.
 Both indicate a two minute turn, thus a 360° turn is completed in two minutes or put differently: three degrees/second (3°/s, not that famous group) which is a rate one turn.

-The coordination ball indicates the direction of the g-forces and its the pilots job to keep the ball centered by 'stepping on the ball' with the rudder.
+The coordination ball indicates the direction of the g-forces and its the pilots job to keep the ball centered by 'stepping on the ball' with the rudder pedals.
 Thus: ball to the right -> apply right rudder or trim (and less left rudder) and vice versa.

 Rate gyro operation